colinhacks/zshy/README.md

    }
    ```

-With this setup, your build outputs (`index.js`, etc) will be written to disk alongside to their corresponding source files.
+With this setup, your build outputs (`index.js`, etc) will be written to the package root.
 Older environments will resolve imports like `"your-library/utils"` to `"your-library/utils/index.js"`, effectively simulating subpath imports in environments that don't support them.

 <br/>